Chen Bao-ji

-Chen Bao-ji (陳保基 (陈保基, Chén Bǎojī); born 10 November 1953) is a Taiwanese politician.
+Chen Bao-ji (陳保基 (陈保基, Chén Bǎojī); born 10 November 1953) is a Taiwanese nutritionist.
 He served as the Minister of Council of Agriculture from 6 February 2012 to 31 January 2016.

 Education

-Chen obtained his bachelor's and master's degrees in animal husbandry from National Taiwan University in 1975 and 1977, respectively.
-He then obtained his doctoral degree in animal nutrition from Cornell University in the United States in 1989.
+Chen graduated with his bachelor's degree and master's degree in animal husbandry from National Taiwan University in 1975 and 1977, respectively.
+He then completed doctoral studies in the United States, where he earned his Ph.D. in animal nutrition from Cornell University in 1989.
+His doctoral dissertation was titled, "Studies on the conversion of tryptophan to niacin in chickens and ducks."

 Council of Agriculture

 2013 H7N9 flu virus outbreak

 In end of April 2013, during the H7N9 flu virus outbreak, Chen encouraged vendors offering live poultry slaughtering at traditional markets to sign contracts with legal slaughterhouses and change their selling practices.
 Customers were also advised to purchase meat products processed by legal slaughterhouses.
 He said that the ROC government would reimburse poultry sellers for any birds culled for carrying the virus.

 During an event held by the Poultry Association of the Republic of China in early May 2013, Chen said that food processing practice in Taiwan conformed with international standards, from feeding to slaughtering and shipping, and that he also guaranteed the food safety of all of the local chickens.
 He himself, accompanied by Health Minister Wen-ta Chiu, ate chicken during the event to promote the sale of Taiwan poultry products.